Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Results

 \subsection{Correlation analysis}

-Due to the high variety of shapes, sizes and location of the lesions within the liver, it is of significant interest to examine, how these lesion characteristics affect the segmentation accuracy of the proposed SWTR-Unet and to reveal possible bias.
-This correlation analysis is again performed on the MRI data.
-In terms of lesion shape, the ground truth segmentation of all samples was used to determine the lesions' sphericity $\Psi$ by calculating
+Due to the high variety of shapes, sizes and locations of the lesions within the liver, it was of utmost interest to examine how these lesion characteristics affect the segmentation accuracy of the proposed SWTR-Unet and to reveal possible bias.
+This correlation analysis was performed on both, the MRI as well as on the publicly available LiTS challenge CT data (see Table \ref{tab:corr}). \